stackitcloud/terraform-provider-stackit/docs/data-sources/ske_cluster.md

 - `extensions` (Attributes) A single extensions block as defined below (see [below for nested schema](#nestedatt--extensions))
 - `hibernations` (Attributes List) One or more hibernation block as defined below. (see [below for nested schema](#nestedatt--hibernations))
 - `id` (String) Terraform's internal data source.
 ID.
 It is structured as "`project_id`,`name`".
-- `kube_config` (String, Sensitive) Kube config file used for connecting to the cluster
+- `kube_config` (String, Sensitive, Deprecated) Kube config file used for connecting to the cluster
 - `kubernetes_version` (String) Kubernetes version.
 - `kubernetes_version_used` (String) Full Kubernetes version used.
 For example, if `1.22` was selected, this value may result to `1.22.15`
 - `maintenance` (Attributes) A single maintenance block as defined below (see [below for nested schema](#nestedatt--maintenance))